yandex/tcplanz/readme.md

 Before installation you need python (pypy is preferrable because it faster on task like this).
-Only other dependance is dpkt (python tcpdump parsing library) see https://dpkt.readthedocs.org
+Only other dependance is dpkt (python tcpdump parsing library) see https://dpkt.readthedocs.org If you use pip to install dpkt please say **pypy -m pip install dpkt** instead of **pip install dpkt**, second spell installs dpkt for python not pypy.

 #### How to get data ####